BCharash/Memora/docs/design-journal.md

 The next two major areas are:

-### 22.1 Audio links
+### 22.1 Audio links — completed

-The first planned enhancement is to connect each combined HTML transcript entry with its corresponding original audio.
+The audio-link enhancement has been implemented using relative path metadata rather than embedding audio in the HTML.

-The design should preserve the distinction between:
+The design preserves the distinction between:

 - the transcript as durable text source material
 - the original audio as the source recording
 - the HTML document as a derived presentation that can optionally connect the two

-The implementation should avoid embedding unnecessary copies of audio when a stable local/reference link is sufficient.
-The exact mechanism will be determined during implementation and testing.
+Desktop HTML can now play the external audio when a valid relative path can be established.
+The audio control is deliberately suppressed when that relationship cannot be established or when the generated HTML is opened in a touch-oriented environment where local external audio has not been reliably demonstrated.

 ### 22.2 iPhone file structure